-We pride ourselves on the work that we do with local communities and charities, and we currently operate a fortnightly charity Noah’s Ark Charity Collection.
-The donations from this collection are donated to a local charity on behalf of the people of Farnborough.
+We pride ourselves on the work that we do with local communities & charities, we currently operate a monthly charity feature and whenever possible collect funds in our Noah’s Ark.
+Donations from this collection are given to the local charity on behalf of the people of Farnborough.

 - Parity for Disability